SINGHBP29/excel-interview-ai/README.md

 }
 ```

-> Add screenshots or export sample JSONs if submitting as a portfolio project.
+> Add screenshots or export sample JSONs for showcase

 ---

 ## 🛤 Future Enhancements

-* ✅ Email candidate reports to recruiter automatically
+* Email candidate reports to recruiter automatically
-* ✅ Tag questions by difficulty, topic, or role (HR, Analyst, PM)
+* Tag questions by difficulty, topic, or role (HR, Analyst, PM)
-* ✅ OTP-based email verification for candidates
+* OTP-based email verification for candidates
-* ✅ Admin dashboard with CSV export, analytics
+* Admin dashboard with CSV export & analytics
-* ✅ Multilingual question support
+* Multilingual question and feedback support

+---

+## 🙌 Acknowledgements

+Thanks to:

+* Google Generative AI (Gemini) for evaluation
+* Streamlit for UI development
+* OpenAI for foundational LLM inspiration

 ---